Madog Crupl: Death and burial

-Madog died circa 1304/1306 in his manor of Rhuddallt, probably in Glyn Dyfrdwy.
+Madog died on 11 November 1305 in his manor of Rhuddallt, probably in Glyn Dyfrdwy.

 He was buried at Valle Crucis Abbey, Llangollen, an abbey founded by his grandfather, Prince Madog ap Gruffydd Maelor.
 In 1956 the heraldic tomb slab of Madog was found at the Abbey and is now on display there.
 It is said to be the best preserved example of a stone monument in North Wales from this period.
 The carving shows a shield with a lion rampant, surrounded by the inscription in the upper half of the slab.
 A sheathed sword is diagonally set behind the shield and a spear runs vertically along the slab.
 The whole is decorated with vine leaves and bunches of grapes.
 The inscription reads: